Seven Seas Voyager deck plans

 Regent Seven Seas Voyager cruise ship deck plan shows a total of 353 staterooms (all suites) for 706 passengers (max capacity is 777) served by 447 crew-staff.
 The boat has 12 decks (9 passenger-accessible, 6 with cabins), 4 restaurants, 9 lounges and bars, 1 swimming pool, 2 Jacuzzis (outdoor whirlpool hot tubs), 7 elevators (including 2 panoramic lifts).

 Concierge- and self-service laundry facilities are located on cabin decks 6-7-8-9-10.

 Seven Seas Voyager deck plan changes 2016 refurbishment review

-The list of deck plan changes after the 2016 drydock refurbishment (25-day project, October 23 - November 9, done in Marseille France) include:
+The list of deck plan changes after the ship's 2016 drydock refurbishment (25-day project, October 23 - November 9, done in Marseille France) include: